iMoHd8/n8n_ollama_chat/README.md

 You can run the application using the command line or any terminal:

 To run the workflow in production:
+- Open new terminal, then run the following command:
 ```powershell
 curl.exe -X POST -H "Content-Type: application/json" -d '{\"prompt\": \"What is the capital of Jordan?\"}' http://localhost:5678/webhook/generate
 ```